List on Bids44 →

 Known Issues — Reported by Real Poco X6 Owners

 Proximity Sensor Glitches.
-Some users on community forums have noted intermittent issues with the proximity sensor during calls.
-The screen might not turn off reliably when held to the ear, leading to accidental touches or calls being dropped.
-This is a common complaint across various Xiaomi/Poco models.
+Forums often have threads discussing issues with the virtual proximity sensor.
+During calls, the screen sometimes fails to turn off when held to the ear, leading to accidental touches.
+This is a common complaint across many Xiaomi/Poco phones using virtual sensors.

 Warranty Status Timeline